Different Types Of Abuse And Their Impact On You

 It can be difficult to realize if you're the victim of psychological abuse because your abuser is likely to make you feel like the problems in your relationship are your fault.
 They may be able to make you feel that you're the one causing the issues.
 This makes it difficult to get to the point of acknowledging that there is a problem in your relationship.
 This is how the abuse can maintain power and control.

 If you believe that you're the victim of psychological abuse and you want to leave the relationship, it can take some pre-planning in order to be successful.
 You won't want to tell your partner that you're leaving until you done safety planning.
 This is when you create a plan on how to stay safe.
 It's not easy to leave psychological abuse and you may find that your abuser lashes out in anger.
 A safety plan helps you know where to go and how to avoid falling victim to the abuser.
+Be sure to contact the National Domestic Violence Hotline anytime you need them.

 Who can be an abuser?